Visit Us or Learn More

 Visit 1st Year Core and see for yourself what the MPA program is really like.

 For the Public & Nonprofit Administration and Public Policy concentrations (which meet together as one group, the "PNAPP/General" cohort):

 - Visit one night of 1st Year Core, which meets during Fall, Winter and Spring quarters on Thursday nights from 6 to 10 pm.

 - Feel welcome to drop by — just notify faculty when you get there, and you can drop in for a few minutes or stay until 10 pm, whatever works for you!

-- In the Winter 2016 quarter, the 1st Year Core course is "Doing Democratic Public Administration."
-Visitors are welcome from January 14th (week 2) through March 3rd (week 9).
+- In the Spring 2016 quarter, the 1st Year Core course is "Policy, Finance and Budgeting for Public Administration."
+Visitors are welcome from April 7th (week 2) through May 26th (week 9).

 - Plan to get to campus by 5:40 to have time to park and make your way to class.
 Parking costs $2 -- cash only -- and the closest parking is in Lot C.

 For the Tribal Governance concentration/cohort: